 Fear of thunder and lightning.
 Next time your dog sidles up to you in the middle of a storm, you can diagnose him with this one.

 Fear of being alone.
 Most of us dread the thought of dying alone but still relish a bit of alone time from time to time.
-This is much more severe a situation — if you have autophobia you probably never, ever want to be alone.
+This is a much more severe situation — if you have autophobia you probably never, ever want to be alone.

 Fear of confined or crowded spaces.
 This most often presents itself during elevator rides or CT scans.
 But, it often affects people on planes, too!

 Fear of blood.
 If you pass out at the sight of having your blood taken or your kid’s bloody scraped knee, you might have hemophobia.

 Also known as aquaphobia, this phobia presents as the fear of water.
 This is a confusing one and can take varying forms in different people.
 If you have hydrophobia, are you so terrified of water that you don’t even take baths or showers… or just don’t like to have the water hit your face?
 Or are you just overcome with dread at the sight of larger bodies of water?

 Fear of snakes.
 Granted snakes have a tendency to freak many people out, but people with this phobia sometimes can’t even look at photos of this scaly critter.